munichpavel/munichpavel.github.io/_posts/2022-06-10-expat-factcat-towards-diy-datamesh.md

 published: false
 ---

-For us American expats, June 15th is when we have to file our annual tax returns (we get a 2-month extension as expats).
-This year, I decided to leave the python package [expat-fatcat](https://github.com/munichpavel/expat-fatcat) untouched, and instead spice up this year's tax filing by starting to create a do-it-yourself (DIY) [data mesh](https://www.thoughtworks.com/what-we-do/data-and-ai/data-mesh).
+For us American expats, June 15th is when we have to file our annual tax returns (expats get a 2-month extension).
+This year, I decided to leave the python package [expat-fatcat](https://github.com/munichpavel/expat-fatcat) untouched, and instead spice up this year's tax filing process by starting a do-it-yourself (DIY) [data mesh](https://www.thoughtworks.com/what-we-do/data-and-ai/data-mesh) :smile:.

 OK, so a fully DIY data mesh isn't something I could reasonably manage in my free time on my 2019 MacBook Air, but my hope is to get as far as I can as a means to make sense of some data mesh principles and claims that sound great in theory, but for which I can't yet see a path to implementation.